Can Delivery Confirmation Help Prevent or Dispute Chargebacks?

 Some delivery options require an actual signature (either physical or electronic).
 If delivery was attempted but not successful, the customer may have to arrange for another attempt or go to a carrier location for pick up.

-All major carriers offer some form of signature confirmation.
+All major carriers offer some form of signature confirmation, meaning that an actual signature (physical or electronic) is required before the carrier can release the package.
+This is the surest way to know an order reached its intended destination.
 Variations include Direct Signature Required (someone at the delivery address must sign) and Adult Signature Confirmation, where recipients must be over the age of 21.
 United Parcel Service (UPS) also offers Direct Delivery Only, where packages cannot be delivered to an alternate address without the sender’s permission, even by the delivery driver.

 Delivery Confirmation Can Help with Chargeback Management…